eatoure/amadoutoure/content/music/track13.md

 url: "/music/Prod63.mp3"
 ---

 Made this for another video of mine while I was in Senegal in 2021.
-I really learved a LOT about beatmaking working with Rider on the Track (now BaB$ight) on this.
+I really learned a LOT about beatmaking working with Rider on the Track (now BaB$ight) on this.